-Continuing students are encouraged to identify a course of study and complete a comprehensive Student Educational Plan with a counselor no later than completing 15 semester units of degree applicable course work or prior to the end of the third semester.
+Continuing students are encouraged to identify a course of study and complete a comprehensive student education plan (SEP) with a counselor no later than completing 15 semester units of degree applicable course work or prior to the end of the third semester.

 If you are uncertain, make an appointment in the Counseling and Advisement Center by calling (626) 914-8530.

-A student may be exempted from Student Success and Support Program (SSSP) activities including orientation, assessment, counseling or advisement (including SEP) based on the following:
+A student may be exempted from matriculation activities including orientation, counseling or advisement (including SEP) based on the following: